linux-application-whitelisting/fapolicyd/README.md

 other things you wish to prevent.
 Only root can install things that run before login.
 And again, root can change the rules or turn off the daemon.
-That said, we have it in the roadmap to improve startup performance so that we take control earlir.
+That said, we have it in the roadmap to improve startup performance so that we take control earlier.
 But there is a limit to how early because trust sources need to be online before the daemon starts.